How to Install Brave Browser on Ubuntu 24.04, 22.04, or 20.04

 flatpak install flathub com.brave.Browser -y

-This ensures you get the Brave Browser from Flathub, guaranteeing the latest version.
+This ensures you get the Brave Browser from Flathub, which guarantees the latest version.

-Launch the Brave Browser on Ubuntu via GUI or CLI Methods
+Launch the Brave Browser via GUI or CLI Methods

 After successfully installing the desired version(s) of Brave Browser, it’s time to launch the browser and start enjoying its features.
 There are several methods to run Brave Browser on your system, depending on your preference.